 9.1 Coordination of regional promotion of all cultural and arts related events for greater reach and community support of these sectors.
 Partner with area universities, technical colleges, and school districts to create rural arts programs.
 Area colleges and universities School districts Number of rural arts programs created Resident participation in cultural and arts related events Number of existing and new regional art businesses 9.2 Implement arts and culture-based place making to improve downtowns and public spaces.
 Apply and receive designation as an Artspace community.
-Designation as an Artspace community Improvement of downtowns and public spaces 9.3 Promote art programs, art walks and art- related events and courses in rural communities.
+Designation as an Artspace community Improvement of downtowns and public spaces 9.3 Promote art programs, art walks and art-related events and courses in rural communities.
 Establish a grant or a Revolving Loan Fund opportunity for arts centered commerce.
 Create a traveling art showcase that promotes art education and area artists that work in the field, including theater arts, Area Arts Council Local nonprofits Area foundations Local government Area colleges and universities City Center Partnership Loan or grants disbursed to arts-centered business or programming Economic impact of traveling art showcase Attendance of cultural events and involvement with the arts Amount and type of funds invested in art programs, art walks and art related courses photography, and digital art.
 9.4 Work with residents and tap into diverse communities to provide more diverse cultural foods, music, and arts at local festivals.
 Invest in music and arts venues that will attract talent and tourists to communities, develop a deep sense of community and highlight cultural assets.
 Map the regional artistic and cultural assets that make communities in the Region Nine area unique, emphasizing minority communities.
-Area Arts Council Local nonprofits Area foundations Local government GMG Amount of funds invested in inclusive arts programming Increase in ethnic and cultural diversity offerings Change in residents' awareness of ethnic and cultural foods, music, and arts TOURISM and scenic views, imp innesota by promoting and marketing the nobility within the region, and enhancing
+Area Arts Council Local nonprofits Area foundations Local government GMG Amount of funds invested in inclusive arts programming Increase in ethnic and cultural diversity offerings Change in residents' awareness of ethnic and cultural foods, music, and arts TOURISM Goal: To attract visitors and consumers to Southern Minnesota by promoting and marketing the region's amenities and scenic views, improving travel mobility within the region, and enhancing traveler's experience.

-Strategy Number Regional Strategy Objective Potential Measurement

-Partners

-10.1 Develop and Build a marketing Local Number of visitor and amount of visitor

-implement a strategy that nonprofits spending

-regional tourism highlights Area

-strategy that activities that the foundations Amount of marketing funds leveraged

-capitalizes on the region offers, Local

-region's scenic including government

-river valleys and camping, biking, GMG

-other natural fishing, hiking,

-resources and hunting,

-promotes rural canoeing,

-and ecotourism. kayaking,

-mountain biking,

-off-highway

-vehicle driving,

-wildlife watching,

-and other

-recreational

-activities.

-Collaborate with

-local

-stakeholders to

-access and

-leverage state

-marketing

-efforts.
+Strategy Number Regional Strategy Objective Potential Partners Measurement 10.1 Develop and implement a regional tourism strategy that capitalizes on the region's scenic river valleys and other natural resources and promotes rural and ecotourism.
+Build a marketing strategy that highlights activities that the region offers, including camping, biking, fishing, hiking, canoeing, kayaking, mountain biking, off-highway vehicle driving, wildlife watching, and other recreational activities.
+Collaborate with local stakeholders to access and leverage state marketing efforts.
+Local nonprofits Area foundations Local government GMG Number of visitor and amount of visitor spending Amount of marketing funds leveraged